Combat

 Free Actions and Reactions

-Whenever something calls for a reaction (such as Blocking), or a free action (such as Charming foes), players can carry it out and make any rolls necessary without using up their own actions.
+Whenever something calls for a reaction (such as Guarding), or a free action (such as Charming foes), players can carry it out and make any rolls necessary without using up their own actions.

 Targeting